Published on Monday 29 August 2016 04:35

 Design and Build

+Otherwise, things are much as before.
+Since there's still no three-door model, it's just as well that the five-door does a good impression of one, coupe-like styling emphasised by hidden rear door handles.
+So visually and practically, you get the best of both worlds.
 Out back, there's a decent sized 300-litre boot while at the wheel, we've yet another dash that's been sculpted in the shape of an aircraft wing on which is mounted an overtly confident chrome-surrounded instrument cluster dominated by the kind of digital speedo that not everyone will like.
 Equally eye-catching is the consumer electronic-fest that dominates the gloss black-trimmed centre console of all but base models in the form of a tablet-like display that is the 7-inch R-Link colour touchscreen.

 Market and Model

+Prices haven't changed much, sitting in the usual £11,000 to £18,000 bracket typical for Fiesta-sized superminis.
 Whichever mainstream five-door Clio you choose, there are kit items included that will cost you more on many rivals.
 Virtually all Clios get alloy wheels, air conditioning and front foglights.
 And absolutely all of them get daytime running lights, cruise control with a speed limiter, a trip computer, a height-adjustable driver's seat, power front windows and mirrors, Bluetooth 'phone compatibility, a decent quality USB-compatible CD stereo with punchy Renault 'Bass Reflex' speakers and fingertip control, plus Hill Start Assist to stop you from drifting backwards on uphill junctions.

 Cost of Ownership

+And dynamics?
+The fun 'chuckability' that used to exemplify small Renaults?
+Yes, you also get that, balanced with the comfort that's also a Gallic trademark.
 Let's leave the final words to Renault boss Carlos Ghosn: 'there's nothing wrong with any car company that good cars won't fix'.
 He's absolutely right.
 And so is this Clio.